 - a big green salad

-- pita bread or grilled French bread slices (I love adding some minced garlic, herbs, and olive oil on top before grilling them)
+- focaccia bread or grilled French bread slices (I love adding some minced garlic, herbs, and olive oil on top before grilling them)

 - yogurt garlic sauce (use a plain, unsweetened plant-based yogurt such as coconut yogurt)